Tomires/thesis/introduction.md

 ### Technology

-In this section we introduce tools that are used during development of the game.
+In this chapter we introduce tools that are used during development of the game.
 We take a look at the game engine used and some of the reasons behind choosing it, the external map editor and the reasoning as to why use one, data storage formats for storing many structures included within the game and a version control system used during development.

 ### Battle system